 Although the News Feed change may take months to implement, law firms need to begin thinking about the tone of their communication on social media.
 Those posts that inspire good conversation among friends will become more relevant.
 This shift in tone and content will not only be good for users, but it may also endear them to those firms that provide the content they crave.

 At Premier Legal Marketing, we know what your audience is talking about.
 We can help you to create posts that draw attention to your website, and provide frequently updated content that will keep users engaged and build you a loyal following.
 In short, we can help you to build your reputation as an authoritative resource.
 As a boutique digital marketing firm, Premier Legal Marketing (PLM) offers the very best in personalized service.
-Call our social media specialists in Philadelphia today at 856-448-4736, or contact us online to learn more about PLM’s internet marketing services for lawyers.
+Call our social media specialists today at 856-448-4736, or contact us online to learn more about PLM’s internet marketing services for lawyers.